W. Alan Torrance, Jr.

 - AV Preeminent® Peer Review Rated by Martindale-Hubbell®

-- The Best Lawyers in America©: Commercial Litigation, Construction Law, and Litigation – Construction
+- The Best Lawyers in America© since 2009: Commercial Litigation, Construction Law, and Litigation – Construction

 - Achieved multi-million dollar settlement from the geotechnical engineers and contractor regarding the design and installation of a failed structural retaining wall and foundation on behalf of a Fortune 100 company as the owner of commercial property